KrasnogorskotR/Bran/docs/Frequently Asked Questions.md

 ### Question 6: The .announce set join and .announce set leave commands doesn't work, but everything else is!
 -----
 **Answer:** Set the channel where the announce messages will sent by using `.announce set channel #channel`.
-Set a greeting message by using `.announce set join YourMessageHere` and a bye-message by using `.announce set leave YourMessageHere`.
+Set a greeting message by using `.announce set join YourMessageHere` and a farewell message by using `.announce set leave YourMessageHere`.
 Don't forget that `.announce set join` and `.announce set leave` only apply to users joining a server, not coming online/offline.